alexpmagalhaes/differentialabundance/docs/usage.md

 To run a given combination of tools, you can use the `--analysis_name` parameter.

 Optionally, one can also provide its own toolsheet file using the `--toolsheet_custom` flag.
-This file can be in TSV or YAML format.
+This file can be in CSV, TSV or YAML format.

 ## Working with the output R markdown file